 The network provides status codes when an ACH transaction is rejected.
 An ACH reject can occur for a number of reasons.
 For example, the bank account may be frozen or lack sufficient funds to cover the transaction.

 Some ACH reject codes are NOCs, which shouldn’t be taken lightly.
 A NOC means there was a change regarding the bank account you are trying to debit.
 Most Merchant Account Providers charge an ACH account number reject fee for every NOC you encounter.
-Meaning, if you fail to update the information, on perhaps a recurring payment, you’ll incur an ACH reject fee every time the transaction is attempted.
+If you fail to update the information, most providers will charge an ACH reject fee every time the transaction is attempted.

 Reap the Benefits